Paul-Sizon/Smart-Escrow-P2P/README.md

 - Edit your smart contract `YourContract.sol` in `packages/hardhat/contracts`
 - Edit your frontend homepage at `packages/nextjs/app/page.tsx`.
 For guidance on [routing](https://nextjs.org/docs/app/building-your-application/routing/defining-routes) and configuring [pages/layouts](https://nextjs.org/docs/app/building-your-application/routing/pages-and-layouts) checkout the Next.js documentation.
 - Edit your deployment scripts in `packages/hardhat/deploy`

+## Roles and Functionality

+The Smart Escrow P2P system supports three primary roles: buyer, seller, and arbiter.
+Each role has specific permissions and capabilities within the application.

+### Roles:

+#### Buyer 🛍️
+- Buy item
+- Request cancellation of a transaction
+- Open a dispute

+#### Seller 🏷️
+- Request or confirm cancellation of a transaction
+- Open a dispute

+#### Arbiter 👩‍⚖️
+- Close disputes
+- Refund the buyer or release funds to the seller (only if a dispute is opened)

+### Pages:
+- **Home Page**: Users select their role (buyer, seller, arbiter).
+- **Status Page**: Displays the status of all items and transactions.
+- **Item Page**: Allows buyer to view and purchase item.
+- **Deal Page**: Shows the status of a specific item, allowing users to interact based on their role.

+### Platform Fee:
+The platform may optionally take a percentage of each transaction as a fee.
+This can be configured by the platform administrators.

+### Recommended Deployment:
+It is advised to use the escrow feature on Layer 2 (L2) chains like Optimism, Arbitrum, etc., to reduce gas fees and improve transaction efficiency.

+This setup ensures a seamless, secure, and efficient experience for users, whether they are familiar with cryptocurrency or new to the ecosystem.
+The use of Dynamic Wallets simplifies onboarding and enhances accessibility, making it easier for users to participate in decentralized transactions.